 Sales of our products to customers outside of the United States represent a significant part of our past and anticipated revenues, including sales involving exports from the United States to China.
 Geopolitical and trade tensions between the United States and China, one of our largest markets, have led to increased tariffs and trade restrictions and have affected customer ordering patterns, and this dynamic between the countries may persist or increase for the foreseeable future.
 For example, the U.S. Department of Commerce, Bureau of Industry and Security ("BIS"), has recently amended the U.S. Export Administration Regulations to expand license requirements on exports to entities in China that may support military end uses.
-These rules expand export license requirements on a broader set of items which may be subject to Foreign Direct Product Rules ("FDPR").
+These rules expand export license requirements on a broader set of items from the U.S., including many of our products, and for a broader set of customers in China and elsewhere.
+The BIS has also broadened the application of U.S. export controls to certain items which may be subject to Foreign Direct Product Rules ("FDPR").
 There is no assurance that we will obtain any export licenses on a timely basis or at all.
 There also remains considerable uncertainty regarding the interpretation and implementation of new regulations.
-In reaction to U.S. trade regulations, governments and private businesses outside the United States, particularly in China, may implement retaliatory controls and preferences for non-U.S. or local suppliers, which can increase our manufacturing costs, make our products less competitive, reduce demand for our products.
-Limit our ability to sell to certain customers, limit our ability to procure components or raw materials, or impled or slow the movement of our goods across borders.
-For example, China has restricted U.S. access to certain minerals and has blocked certain companies that provide products to Taiwar's military from selling products in China, we are already observing stronger preferences for non-U.S. and elsewhere, could materially and negatively affect our future sales and operating results.
+In reaction to U.S. trade regulations, governments and private businesses outside the United States, particularly in China, may implement retaliatory controls and preferences for non-U.S. or local suppliers, which can increase our manufacturing costs, make our products less competitive, reduce demand for our products, limit our ability to sell to certain customers, limit our ability to procure components or raw materials, or impede or slow the movement of our goods across borders.
+For example, China has restricted U.S. access to certain minerals and has blocked certain companies that provide products to Taiwan's military from selling products in China.
+Also, in China, we are already observing stronger preferences for non-U.S. suppliers in general, and in favor of new and existing local suppliers in particular.
+These and other regulatory and policy changes, and the reactions of customers to such changes, in the U.S. and elsewhere, could materially and negatively affect our future sales and operating results.